Kiffhost/exalted-scripture-understanding/Rules Sidebars/Sidereal Book/WYLD EXPOSURE.md

 | Middlemarch | 5          | Weekly   | Addiction.
 Minor Derangements.
 Undesirable transformations, inflicting a −2 penalty on a limited range of actions or similar detriments: physical dependency on an unusual substance, vulnerability to iron, etc.                                                        |
 | Deep Wyld   | 7          | Daily    | Addiction.
 Major Derangements, or increasing existing Major Derangements to Defining.
 Life-altering transformations: bodily reconstructions that impose a −3 penalty on a broad range of actions; eternally rotting and unhealing flesh; sapient, parasitic organs; etc. |

- Characters who roll against the Wyld may choose to go into [[Rules Reference/Experience Debt]] to purchase up to five dots of thematically appropriate mutations whether they succeed or fail.
+ Characters who roll against the Wyld may choose to go into [[Experience Debt]] to purchase up to five dots of thematically appropriate mutations whether they succeed or fail.